s0344/ArchLinux_MacOS_Dualboot/README.md

 ---
 <a name="3"></a>
 ## 3. Partition for Arch linux
+  - Use `lsblk` to check the name of your drive
   - Run `cgdisk /dev/sda` (if going to install somewhere else, it may not be /sda)
   - Delete the partition that is created for Arch from last step
   - Create new partition for Arch